 By getting rid of, or minimizing, their annual gas/electric bills, farms and other waste businesses have even more space in their energy spending plan.

 In some circumstances, facilities use their energy cost savings to invest in energy efficiency technology that decreases their gas/electricity usage, hence expanding the availability of biogas for other uses.

-When facilities make even more electrical energy than they require, they can offer it to an utility supplier for a preset price per kilowatt-hour, which varies by state.
+When facilities make even more electrical energy than they require, they can offer it to a utility supplier for a preset price per kilowatt-hour, which varies by state.
 Relying on the amount of electric power generated, this way could yield 1,000s of dollars of income every year.

-The more a facility decreases its fossil fuel based energy consumption, the smaller sized its carbon footprint ends up being.
+The more a facility decreases its fossil fuel-based energy consumption, the smaller sized its carbon footprint ends up being.
 An anaerobic digester enables these businesses to lessen or do away with their reliance upon fossil fuel energy, thus enhancing the eco-friendliness of their business.